VadymMakohon/adventure_game/README.md

 - `quit`: Exit the game.

 ## Colors in the game
-In this modified code, the colorama library is used to add colors to the game text.
+In this modified code, ANSI escape codes are used to add colors to the game text.
 Here are the color codes used:

-- Fore.CYAN: Cyan color for room descriptions and help messages.
+- CYAN: Cyan color for room descriptions and help messages.
-- Fore.YELLOW: Yellow color for input prompts.
+- YELLOW: Yellow color for input prompts.
-- Fore.RED: Red color for error messages and locked doors.
+- RED: Red color for error messages and locked doors.
-- Fore.MAGENTA: Magenta color for puzzle questions.
+- MAGENTA: Magenta color for puzzle questions.
-- Fore.GREEN: Green color for successful actions (like taking or dropping an item).
+- GREEN: Green color for successful actions (like taking or dropping an item).

 # Contributors
 - [Vadym Makohon](https://github.com/VadymMakohon)